capital-american/Capital-American-Shaman/src/pages/products/sweet-sensi-elevated-drops-30ct.md

 ---
 **Brand: Sweet Sensi**

-These gourmet pectin jellies are sold in a pack of 30 or 10 in Peach, Pineapple Mango, or Passion Guava flavor and are made from 100% non chemically altered, all organic Hemp.
+These gourmet pectin jellies are sold in a pack of 30 or [10ct](https://capitalamericanshaman.com/products/sweet-sensi-elevated-drops-10ct/) in Peach (Indica), Pineapple Mango (Sativa), or Passion Guava (Hybrid) flavor and are made from 100% non chemically altered, all organic Hemp.
 Each gum drop is under .3% THC and fully legal.

 # **High Potency Delta 9 Drops!!
 14 mg of THC per gum drop.**